WATERS News & Events

 News: WATERS on Comcast Newsmakers

-WATERS Coordinator Claudia Luke talks to Comcast Newsmakers about the SSU Preserves, the WATERS Collaborative, and other water events on campus.
+WATERS Coordinator Claudia Luke talks to Comcast Newsmakers about the SSU Preserves (now Center for Enviornmental Inquiry), the WATERS Collaborative, and other water events on campus.

 Events: Water Works